Light rays

 The open source Background Jobs framework for TypeScript

-Create long-running Jobs directly in your codebase with features like API integrations, webhooks, scheduling and delays.
+Create long-running jobs directly in your codebase with features like API integrations, webhooks, scheduling and delays.

 Get started now